 - Nice Guy: Despite the fact that he lied about being a penguin, he does help out Mumble a lot and never seems to be malicious.

-- Whatever Happened to the Mouse?: Sven seems to vanish once the Emperor Penguins are freed, only reappearing at the closing scene.
+- What Happened to the Mouse?: Sven seems to vanish once the Emperor Penguins are freed, only reappearing at the closing scene.

 Two krill who function as the comic relief of the second movie.